usds/us-forms-system/docs/building-a-form/available-components.md

 Both fields are nested under the `ui:options` property in the `uiSchema`.

+These properties for conditionally showing form fields are distinctly separate from the `depends` property, which is used to conditionally show entire pages of the form.
+You can read more about `depends` and conditionally showing pages [here](./common-patterns-for-building-forms#conditionally-including-a-page).

 Your config file might look like this:
 ```js
 {